Liz Garbus: Career

 While in high school, Garbus made a documentary about students' last day of school.
-Then while at Brown she took classes in video production.
+At Brown she took classes in video production in addition to her major subjects.

-After college, Garbus worked as an intern at Miramax, eventually getting a job working for filmmaker Jonathan Stack.
+After college, Garbus worked as an intern at Miramax.
+She eventually landed a job working for filmmaker Jonathan Stack.

-In 1998, The Farm: Angola, USA, which she co-directed with Jonathan Stack, was nominated for an Academy Award.
-The film garnered multiple awards including the Sundance Grand Jury Prize and two Emmy awards.
+They co-directed The Farm: Angola, USA, which was nominated for a 1998 Academy Award.
+The film garnered multiple awards, including the Sundance Grand Jury Prize and two Emmy awards.

-In 1998, she co-founded an independent documentary production company, Moxie Firecracker Films, with fellow Brown University alumna Rory Kennedy.
-The company name is a combination of each woman's previously separate production companies: Kennedy's company was called Moxie and Garbus’ company was called Firecracker.
+In 1998, Garbus co-founded an independent documentary production company, Moxie Firecracker Films, with fellow Brown University alumna Rory Kennedy.
+They combined the names of each woman's previous production company for their joint one: Kennedy's was called Moxie and Garbus’ was called Firecracker.

 In 2002, Garbus' film The Execution of Wanda Jean was shown at the Sundance Film Festival.

 In 2003, Garbus directed The Nazi Officer's Wife, which was narrated by Susan Sarandon and Julia Ormond.